cmaher92/launch_school/notes/ruby/study_guide.md

 * Falsey
 * conditional statement
 * output
-* Returned
 * method invocation
 * method definition
 * Assignment and reassignment
 * local variable initialization
 * Transformation and selection
 * Caller
+* initialization
+* return value
+* Invoke
+* side-effects
 * deep copy vs shallow copy https://medium.com/rubycademy/the-complete-guide-to-create-a-copy-of-an-object-in-ruby-part-i-91be8b9daafd
-*

 ## Things I need to practice

 * local variables initialized within a block aren't available outside of block
-  * what about blocks with for loops?
+  * unless it's a reserved keyword, where they don't create their own scope like for, while and until.
 * when a variable is initialized with the same name as a method that is also defined when invoked which is referenced?
-  * the answer here is local variable
+  * the answer here is local variable, it has a higher precedence
-* how you can decompress
 * concatenating arrays